dihedron/fpm-ghostty/README.md

 $> make apk
 ```

-The makefile will automatically download the sources from GitHub, build the application and package it.
+The makefile will automatically download the sources from GitHub, build the application using the zig compiler and package it.

 To clean all packages and downloaded files run `make clean`.